liamg/peridot/docs/guide.markdown

 {{ end }}
 ```

+You can explore the functionality available in templates by reading up on the [Go text/template system](https://pkg.go.dev/text/template).

 At this point, our configuration is complete.

 Peridot can tell us what changes it will make before it changes anything, to ensure our config is correct.
 We can do this with the `diff` command, like so:

 ```bash
 peridot diff